 /* File: sldemo_variant_subsystems_vdef.h */ #ifndef SLDEMO_VARIANT_SUBSYSTEM_VDEF_H #define SLDEMO_VARIANT_SUBSYSTEM_VDEF_H #define VSS_MODE 1 #endif

-See the Embedded Coder for more information on code generation for variant subsystems.
+See the Embedded Coder documentation for more information on code generation for variant subsystems.